heysailor/passenger-nodejs-ngnix-sailsjs/README.md

 # Bootstrapped Phusion Passenger with NodeJs with nginx enabled, and Sails.js 0.11

-To use, make a second container with this as the base.
+To use, make a second container containing your sails app with this as the base.
 Override the nginx conf files detailed in the Dockerfile to settings appropriate for your app.
+For an example of a child Dockerfile, see app/Dockerfile.

 Optimised for fast dev workflow: app restarts on every request to enable live code reloading via a mounted volume.
 To disable app restarts, remove 'tmp/always_restart.txt'.